PrathameshRSH26/prathameshrsh26/README.md

 ## 📚 About Me

-- 🎓 I'm currently pursuing B.E. in Information Technology at **Trinity College of Engineering and Research**, Pune
+- 🎓 Pursuing B.E. in Information Technology at **Trinity College of Engineering and Research**, Pune
-- 💻 Working on MERN stack projects and improving React and Tailwind CSS skills
+- 💻 Building full-stack MERN applications and sharpening frontend skills with React and Tailwind CSS
-- 🌱 Currently exploring API integration, UI/UX workflows, and deployment tools
+- 🔍 Exploring UI/UX design, API integration, and deployment workflows
-- 🤝 Looking to collaborate on meaningful projects, internships, or freelance work
-- 📫 Reach out: **prathameshshinde912@gmail.com**
+- 📬 Reach out: **prathameshshinde912@gmail.com**

 ---